ILLIXR/hand_tracking/README.md

     - RGB - only a single input image
 - _WCF_ORIGIN_: the pose of the world coordinate system as a string of 7 numbers denoting x, y, z, w, wx, wy, wz

+## OpenXR Interface

+This plugin can be built with an [OpenXR][6] [API Layer][8], which will be auto-detected by the OpenXR [loader][7].
+It has been tested with the [Monado][9] XR runtime, but should work with any runtime and application.
+Due to the way OpenXR, treats hand tracking, you will need to be running ILLIXR with the hand tracking plugin and at least one other plugin to feed data to the hand tracker.
+Essentially, ILLIXR is acting like a device from Monado's standpoint.
+To enable the OpenXR interface, add `-DBUILD_OXR_INTERFACE=ON` to your ILLIXR configuration command line.

 ## Download and Installation

 This code should only be downloaded, compiled, and installed inside the [ILLIXR system][5] by enabling the hand_tracking